MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-12/data/README.md

 All the shopping center in VIC
 #### 18.suburb.xltx
 suburb file contains all the main suburbs in VIC, which will be used to extract suburb id
-#### 19.suburb_id.csv
-This file contains suburb id which obtains using api by v1/addressLocators
 #### 20.shopping center.csv
 The name and suburb of the shopping center in Victoria.
-#### 21.agent_list.csv and agent_list2.csv
-The agent list file contains all the agent that sells/rents properties in Victoria, which obtained through https://developer.domain.com.au/docs/latest/apis/pkg_agents_listings/references/agencies_search using api
-#### 22.agent_info_id.csv
-This file contains all the agent id that sells/rent houses in Victoria
 #### 23.house_combined.csv
 This file contains all the properties in VIC through https://developer.domain.com.au/docs/latest/apis/pkg_agents_listings/references/agencies_getlistings using api
 #### 24.routes.json